 Event Logs for Opens, Clicks, and Unsubscribes

-Anytime an email is opened, clicked, or unsubscribed from, GMass places a notification in a corresponding Label.
+Anytime an email is opened, clicked, or unsubscribed, GMass places a notification in a corresponding Label.
 The notifications in these Labels serves as an event log for activity in your overall account.
 For example, you can see a live feed of all opens for all your GMass campaigns in the GMass Reports –> Opens Label.

 Replies, Bounces, and Blocks